UoMResearchIT/r-tidyverse-digital-humanities/_episodes/03-loading-data-into-R.md

 We can import the data into R using the `read_csv()` function; this is part of the `readr` package, which is part of the `tidyverse`.

-Let's make a new script for this episode, by choosing the menu options _File_, _New File_, _R Script_.
+Let's make a new script for this episode, by choosing the menu options `File`, `New File`, `R script`.

 Although we loaded the tidyverse in the previous episode, we should make our scripts self-contained, so we should include `library(readr)` in the new script.
 We could use `library(tidyverse)` to load all of the commonly used packages in the tidyverse.
 We then use   the `read_csv()` function to import the data, which we store in the object named `cats`: